 So, using this rule, which applies to almost every product I have researched, solar panels should cost more here than a lot of other countries… But they don’t!

 The average cost to install solar panels for your home in Australia is $1.10 per watt.
 This takes into consideration lots of different types of solar panels and lots of different installation variables.
 To put that in perspective, the same solar panels in America will cost on average $2.40 per watt.
 In the UK, they will cost $2.05 per watt.

 So, solar panels will produce more energy here than almost anywhere else in the world, and they are also cheaper than almost anywhere else in the world!
 But why?

 This is largely due to generous Government rebates.

 They Government have backed solar power in Australia for many years and we are very lucky to have heavily subsidised solar panels available.
 Australia is split into four zones which determine how much rebate you will get for your solar install.

-Depending on which zone you are in, you will get more or less rebate.
+Depending on which zone you are in, you will get more or less rebate, which will have an impact on whether solar panels are worth it for you.
 This is because some zones get more sunshine than others and are therefore rewarded with more rebate as the solar production will be higher.
 For more information about the rebate click here.